songtitle:

 Wilkin / Loudermilk |

-Good song and excellent versions by Brenda Lee and Kid & Pirates.
+Good song and excellent versions by Brenda Lee (Boots Randolph on sax) and Kidd & Pirates.

 Not to be confused with another song: "Weep No More, My Lady" (Frank Sinatra & many more)